Bachelor of Design and Bachelor of Design with Honours

 You’ll graduate prepared to work in a fast-paced and changing global market.

 Year one is about introduction and exploration.
+(Watch videos about the core papers available.)

 Years two and three allow for development and consolidation of your specialisation.